Paying for Care from VNS Health

 Here are some of the ways you may be able to pay for VNS Health services.

 Medicare is a federally funded health insurance program, mostly for patients 65 and older.

-When home care is ordered by a doctor, Medicare may pay for services, including:
+When a doctor orders home care, Medicare may pay for services, including: